 - Offer small amounts of the decorating supplies, whether it is a small bowl of candies, sprinkles, or berries.
 ALL of what you offer is likely to be used.

 - You can also have the already cake frosted and let the kids use it like a blank canvas.

 - Consider outfitting the kiddo with a cooking apron and real child-sized kitchen tools.
-The website For Small Hands is a great resource for real kitchen tools for kids at reasonable prices.

 Big kids can own the process of decorating their cake, including applying the icing, choosing the decorations, and executing their vision.
 Again think of process over product, as mentioned above.
 They may welcome help and advice, or they may want to try it all themselves.

 - Let them decide on their own vision for the cake.
 You can help by providing the materials, tools, and (sometimes) advice.

 - Kids of this age can make the frosting with your help, and tint it with food coloring if appropriate.

 - Big kids can frost the cake themselves but may appreciate learning a few techniques or your help ensuring that it’s evenly covered.